 202.01 – Description

 These specifications cover material for use as fine aggregate in the production of hydraulic cement concrete, mortar, asphalt concrete, and asphalt surface treatments.
+Fine aggregate shall be from quarries on the Department’s Approved List No. 5.

 202.02 – Materials

-Fine aggregate is classified herein in according to its natural occurrence or method of manufacture as natural sand or stone sand.
-Natural sand shall consist of grains of hard, sound material, predominantly quartz, occurring in natural deposits or in loosely bound deposits, such as sandstone conglomerate.
+Fine aggregate is classified herein according to its natural occurrence or method of manufacture as natural sand or stone sand.
+Natural sand shall consist of grains of hard, sound material, predominantly quartz, occurring in natural deposits or in loosely-bound deposits, such as sandstone conglomerate.
 Stone sand shall consist of sound crushed particles of approved Grade A stone, essentially free from flat or elongated pieces, with sharp edges and corners removed.

 Fine aggregates for use in hydraulic cement concrete that are obtained from more than one source shall not be used alternately or mixed without the Engineer’s approval.

+Lightweight aggregate may also be used as a fine aggregate and shall conform to Section 206.

 202.03 – Detail Requirements

 Grading: Grading shall conform to the requirements of Table II-1.
-Tests to verify conformity shall be performed according to the requirements of AASHTO T27.
+Tests to verify conformity shall be performed in accordance with AASHTO T27.